adamfowleruk/mljs/planning.md

    - DONE MLDBWebTest Animal Watch Workplace
    - Semantic Workplace
    - Editable blank workplace sandbox page
+ - Docs: Video tutorials for all new functionality - Create a Semantic Application Series
+  - Intro to semantics in MarkLogic
+   - Manually load in some triple in N-triples format, and query this in QConsole and rest to show the ideas behind what we're doing
+    - Include a sprinkling of 'why do this with triples?' / 'why triples are cool!' type slides
+   - Do a query that you can't do in relational / document search alone -> Idea of context, defining the 'relationship' not just the presence of data
+  - Manually define a new triple (mention we'll suggest triples in the future) for a XHTML document
+   - Includes setting up your own ontology in the semanticcontext object
+   - Include 'automatically link root entity back to document' via documentcontext object (to be created)
+  - Add sparql query widget using same ontology
+   - Add entity facts and content linking search widget
+   - Add relationship visualisation widget
+  - Implying triples from document content
+   - define a trigger to highlight key XML with known terms
+   - link these xml elements to the ontology via the suggestions widget
+  - Inferencing
+   - Start with a query for which you have the data, but which creating a sparql query is non trivial
+   - Use inferencing as a way to suggest triples that would make the query simpler
+   - Show the new query, and that the same answers are produced
+  - Avoiding sparql/xquery inferencing
+   - Is there a navigation process possible via existing widgets that would allow you to discover all related subjects and information you need, and produce a report off of the back of it?
+   - Embed BI type summaries too?
+(E.g. facet graphs from document query results)
+  - Sparql 1.1 in MarkLogic 7
+   - Show what parts of the spec are there, and which ones we're missing, but which ones *can* be provided with a little work
+   - Inferencing - we've shown, but should mention here
+   - aggregates (count, sum, avg, etc.)

 Targets for 1.2 (Dec 2013)
  - CSS best practice